Rotom Tebin

 Rotom Tebin is an Indian politician from Arunachal Pradesh belonging to the Bharatiya Janata Party.
-He is a member of the Legislative Assembly in the 11th Arunachal Pradesh Legislative Assembly.
+He is a member of the 11th Arunachal Pradesh Legislative Assembly from the Raga constituency.

-He was chief Engineer in PWD,Namsai, Eastern Zone, Govt of Arunachal Pradesh before joining to politics.
+Before entering politics, he was a chief engineer in the Public Works Department at Namsai, Eastern Zone, for the government of Arunachal Pradesh.

 Education

 He graduated from the University of North Bengal with a Bachelor of Engineering.